 Traverse Bay Area Youth Soccer (TBAYS) is comprised of three different divisions.
 Juniors (U4-U6), Youth (U7-U12) & North Storm (U9-U19).
 Juniors and Youth teams are formed randomly by Birth Years.
 We try to group Youth players to create evenly skilled teams.

 For more complete descriptions of each program:

-Currently TBAYS has over 1700 families, and just over 2000 players.
+Currently TBAYS has over 1500 families, and just over 2000 players.
 TBAYS began as a single team (the Hawks, U12B) in the spring of 1988.
 This team was organized by Fred Haines (TBAYS past President).
 The Hawks were the first Traverse City youth soccer team to participate in sanctioned down state tournaments, and met with surprising success.
-TBAYS has grown dramatically since then, and has become the preferred soccer program for Traverse City youth ages 4 and up.
+TBAYS has grown dramatically since then, and has become the preferred soccer program for Traverse City youth.